Whether that’s restricting calories, eating nothing but tomatoes all day, or some point-counting exercise, most people try a diet at some stage.

 I certainly have nothing against butter.

 It’s a super tasty, natural food that improves the taste of almost anything.

 However: it’s not really the most nutrient-dense food around (20).

 There is a recent craze for putting butter in coffee, known as ‘bulletproof coffee’ or ‘keto coffee’ by some.

 While there’s nothing wrong with putting a spoon or so in there, I’m talking about people who drink hundreds of calories of it a day in the hope of losing weight.

-And on that note, we come back to nutrient density; what is better for you, a meal full of nutritious food?
+And on that note, what is better for you?
+A meal full of nutritious food?
 Or hundreds of calories of butter?

 The answer is the former, every single time.